sethfischer/mundo-flags/README.rst

 Web scraper is licensed under the MIT license.

-Flag images are released into the public domain by their respective authors.
+Flag images are dedicated to the public domain (CC0 1.0) by their respective authors.

 .. _International Organization for Standardization (ISO): https://www.iso.org/